SAP/sap-btp-service-operator/README.md

     rotationFrequency: 600h
  ```

+### After Rotation

-Once the `ServiceBinding` is rotated, the original `ServiceBinding` created by a user is updated with the new credentials, and the old ones are saved in a newly-created `ServiceBinding`
+Once the ServiceBinding is rotated:

+The original  `ServiceBinding ` created by the user receives an update with the new credentials.
-named 'original-binding-name(variable)-guid(variable)'.
-This binding is kept untill its set deletion time (TTL). <br>
+The old credentials are saved in a newly-created  `ServiceBinding ` named original-binding-name(variable)-guid(variable).
+This temporary binding is kept until its set deletion time (TTL) expires.
-Such setup ensures users always work with the ServiceBinding they created.
-It automatically maintains the latest credentials within this binding, while keeping the complexities of the credential rotation process in the background.
+This setup ensures users always work with the  `ServiceBinding ` they created.
+The system automatically updates it with the latest credentials, handling the complexity of credential rotation in the background.

+### Checking Last Rotation

-To see when the service binding was last rotated, refer to the `status.lastCredentialsRotationTime`. <br>
+To view the timestamp of the last service binding rotation, refer to the `status.lastCredentialsRotationTime` field.

+### Limitations

-It isn't possible to enable automatic credentials rotation to a backup `ServiceBinding` (with the `services.cloud.sap.com/stale` label).
+Automatic credential rotation cannot be enabled fora backup `ServiceBinding` marked with the `services.cloud.sap.com/stale` label.

+### Further Information

-Refer to the [Service Binding](#service-binding) section for more details about `ServiceBinding`.
+For more details about `ServiceBinding`, refer to the dedicated [Service Binding](#service-binding) section in this documentation.

 [Back to top](#sap-business-technology-platform-sap-btp-service-operator-for-kubernetes)